 Ask your supplier about the more cost-efficient alternatives to the building products you’re about to use.

+For instance, you can substitute real stone slabs with engineered stone slabs.
 Also, metal roofing might be better than concrete roof tiles.
-It’s low maintenance, light, and involves less trusses.
+It’s low maintenance, light, and involves fewer trusses.

 Explore alternative building methods where you can reduce construction costs.
 Do your research and get a quote for each one so you can compare your options more completely.